mars-sim/mars-sim/README.md

 7. To check if a particular official version of Java is being *enabled*, start **Java Control Panel** in Windows's Control Panel as follows :

--a.
-Move your mouse to the magnifier icon (the 2nd icon from the left) on win 10 task bar.
+* Move your mouse to the magnifier icon (the 2nd icon from the left) on win 10 task bar.
--b.
-Type `Configure Java`
+* Type `Configure Java`.
--c.
-Hover your mouse over the `Configure Java` and click to start the `Java Control Panel` -d.
-Click on `Java` tab on top.
+* Hover your mouse over the `Configure Java` and click to start the `Java Control Panel`.
+* Click on `Java` tab on top.
--e.
-Click on `View` button to open up another panel window.
+* Click on `View` button to open up another panel window.
--f.
-Click on the checkbox on the `Enable` column to enable or disable any official Oracle versions of Java you might have installed in the past.
+* Click on the checkbox on the `Enable` column to enable or disable any official Oracle versions of Java installed.
  ```
 Note 5. each row shows multiple versions of Java shown such as 1.8.0_211 and 1.10.0_1_1.
 Unfornately, it only tracks the official Oracle versions.
 If you install any dozens of